A Modern Theory of Cross-Validation through the Lens of Stability: Regression Model Selection Under Squared Loss

 \end{corollary} Intuitively, the weights $i^\xi$ affect the variance and model quality gap in the same manner and will cancel out in the final signal-to-noise ratio calculation.
 The proof follows exactly the same procedure as that of \Cref{thm:3.3-wrv-consistency}.

-\paragraph{Choosing $\xi$.} Although wRV can be consistent for any nonnegative $\xi$, the choice of $\xi$ may still impact the finite sample bias-variance trade-off.
+\paragraph{The effect and practical choice of $\xi$.} Although \Cref{cor:3.4-wrv-consistency} shows that wRV can be consistent for any nonnegative value of $\xi$, it does not reflect the benefit of using a positive value of $\xi$.
+In practice, the choice of $\xi$ may still impact the finite sample bias-variance trade-off, and wRV with a positive $\xi$ generally outperforms the original RV with $\xi=0$.
 In general, a small $\xi$ leads to smaller variance but also larger bias (one way to interpret the bias is the representativeness of the wRV statistic for the asymptotic model quality).
-In practice, wRV with a positive $\xi$ generally outperforms the original RV with $\xi=0$.
-Here we provide two ways to quantify the ``bias'' of wRV risk associated with the weight exponent $\xi$ in a noiseless scenario.
+A theoretically rigorous understanding of the effect of $\xi$ requires a finite sample analysis of the wRV model selection error probability, which is an open problem.
+Here we provide a heuristic argument to demonstrate the ``quick response'' effect of a positive $\xi$ in a noiseless scenario, and give a simple rule-of-thumb choice of $\xi$.

 Assume that the expected risks have the form $\psi_{1,i}=A i^{-a}$ and $\psi_{2,i}=B i^{-b}$ for positive constants $(A,a,B,b)$ such that $0\le b <a\le 1$ and $A>B$.
 Let $i^*=(A/B)^{1/(a-b)}$.
 Then $\psi_{1,i}>\psi_{2,i}$ if $i<i^*$ and $\psi_{1,i}<\psi_{2,i}$ if $i\ge i^*$.
 We hope to have $\Xi_{1,i}<\Xi_{2,i}$ soon after $i$ exceeds $i^*$.
-In the noiseless case, $\Xi_{r,i,\xi}$ reduces to its expected value, which equals, (when $r=1$)
+In the noiseless case, $\Xi_{r,i,\xi}$ reduces to its expected value, which equals (when $r=1$)

 provided that $\xi-a\neq -1$.
 A similar equation can be derived for $r=2$.
-Thus, approximately, the noiseless wRV would be able to correctly favor the better model ($r=1$) when $i$ is large enough such that
+Thus, approximately the noiseless wRV would be able to correctly favor the better model ($r=1$) when $i$ is large enough such that

 The quantity $1/(\xi+1-a)$ in the above equation can be interpreted as the asymptotic \emph{delay ratio} caused by the rolling sum.
 It is apparent that although the delay ratio is a monotone decreasing function of $\xi$, the improvement vanishes as $\xi$ increases.
 In practice, a rule-of-thumb choice of $\xi$ is